eYuM-coder/MEE8/README.md

 *will update later*
 ## About 🤔

 is a discord bot that we made exactly 2 years ago, the code was broken, so we decided to fix the bugs and make it a multipurpose discord.js v13 bot!
 You can click [this](https://394wkx-3000.csb.app//invite) link to invite the official Bot!
-Also, you can join the official [MEE8's Support Server](https://394wkx-3000.csb.app//support) for assistance.
+Also, you can join the official [Neonova's Support Server](https://394wkx-3000.csb.app//support) for assistance.

 If you liked this repository, feel free to leave a star ⭐